PA0GTB/CW-Memory-Keyer/README.md

-# CW-Memory-Keyer
+e# CW-Memory-Keyer
-a CW Keyer with memory to store Macro's a CW Keyer to genarate Morsecode via a PS/2 Keyboard Original design bij Glen Popiel (KW5GP) and desbribed in the book Arduino Projects for Amateur Radio added several modifications bij Cor Struyk, PA0GTB :
+a CW Keyer with memory to store Macro's - a CW Keyer to genarate Morsecode via a PS/2 Keyboard - Original design bij Glen Popiel (KW5GP) and desbribed in the book Arduino Projects for Amateur Radio - added several modifications bij Cor Struyk, PA0GTB :
 -  Using a Arduino Mega2560 for more memory and Macro-key space
 -  Using 20x4 display 4 lines 20 characters